m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 - Threat median: 0.65 (matches Critical Mode threshold!)

 # Using the Model
 The final XGBoost model and the reduced feature list are stored in the models/ directory and can be used to generate predictions on new user–day behavioral data.
-This will serve as the basis for the deployed runtime system in Semester 2.

 ### Example Usage:
 ```